Calculate Your BMI

 BMI 25 to 29.9

 Higher risk for heart disease, diabetes, and other conditions.
-Lifestyle changes recommended.
+Lifestyle changes are usually recommended.

 BMI 30 or higher

 Significantly increased health risks.
-Medical consultation recommended for weight management plan.
+Medical consultation is recommended for a structured weight-management plan.

 How to Use the BMI Calculator